Verify a Credential using OIDC Bridge

 To get started verifying credentials using OIDC Bridge, check out the following tutorials:

-- Create a Request Template - A Presentation Request Template defines which credentials are required for presentation.
-This is used to create the actual Presentation Request, which is used by the Mobile Wallet to select which credential it should send.
+Before you start make sure that you Create a Presentation Request Template and know the template ID -- A Presentation Request Template defines which credentials are required for presentation.
+This is used to create the actual Presentation Request that the Mobile Wallet uses to determine which credential(s) that the Verifier will accept.

-- Manually Verify a Credential - The Mobile Wallet must process the Presentation Request to provide a Credential Presentation.
+3. Manually Verify a Credential -- The Mobile Wallet must process the Presentation Request to provide a Credential Presentation.
 This step performs the validation required to establish integrity and authenticity of a Credential Presentation.

 - To have a hands-on approach to running an OIDC Client in a local development environment go to Set up an OpenID Client App.